 - Declarations that the cargo meet certain packaging requirements; and

 - A declaration that the shipment meets treatment requirements.

 Failure to consider the stink bug risk and the requirement to present a BMSB certificate means your goods will need to be treated by Australian authorities.
 Note, only six-sided sealed containers can be treated on arrival.
-If you are shipping open top containers or bulk cargo and goods arrive untreated, your shipment will be redirected for export.
-This can cause unnecessary cost and delays and, if your goods present a biosecurity risk, they may be seized.
+If you are shipping open-top containers or bulk cargo and goods arrive untreated, your shipment will be redirected for export.
+This can cause unnecessary costs and delays and, if your goods present a biosecurity risk, they may be seized.

 BMSB Fumigation Certificate Sample